Fraasi/folder-file-names/README.md

 # folder-file-names
-A small node CLI script to print and save to file current folder filenames
+A small node CLI script to print and/or save to file current folder filenames

 Arguments to use: